 The ballet is positive as it celebrates nations coming together and collaborating – but they must conform to Western civilisation, of course.
 There are even regiments of prancing (female) soldiers waving national flags crossing the stage, and the poor British soldiers dance with bearskin hats.
 Oops, another no-no: bearskins are literally made from the skin of American black bears.
 Without going into the rights and wrongs of throwing paint on statues of Christopher Columbus, my long preamble was to show why Salvo Lombardo has chosen this as his starting point for his Excelsior, which is critical about how the West has forced its view of what civilised is on other nations.
 In this, his outlook has much in common with Koubi’s Les Nuits Barbares, but visually and musically they are world’s apart.

 In Excelsior, the lighting can be quite stark, leaving the performers – literally at one point – nude.
 The company Chiasma, based in Rome, has some superb dancers who are strikingly different in their individual look and way of moving.
-Fabrizio Alviti’s music is a variegated collage which contains Smetana’s Má vlast, a blast of reggaeton, a sexually explicit rap, sound effects, and the cast singing Romualdo Marenco’s score from 1881.
+Fabrizio Alviti’s music is a variegated collage that contains Smetana’s Má vlast, a blast of reggaeton, a sexually explicit rap, sound effects, and the cast singing Romualdo Marenco’s score from 1881.
 Then the visuals: vertical strip lighting, dozens of houseplants during one scene, a football, a rifle, one dancer in a pair of Union Jack shorts, there’s a tutu, 19th-century costumes made from foliage print fabric, a black and white top with ‘Odile’ printed on it, a leopard print top with ‘Barbie’, a white top with a red cross which is taken from the design of Civilisation’s tutu in Ballo Excelsior… and projections.
 Projections of military flypasts, wolves ripping a flag apart, pop videos, war, black and white news footage.
 As my grandmother would have said, “Everything but the kitchen sink.”
 The choreography too is a mishmash.
 It certainly kept your attention, and the idea of the show wasn’t to teach but to allude and reveal, and the juxtaposition of so many contrasting elements brought up some interesting – if sometimes banal – considerations.
 Ecology, environmentalism, capitalism, colonialism, exploitation… it ticks all the PC boxes, but in the current, often aggressive and offensive, political climate they are themes that can’t be repeated too often.

 The festival finished in glory with Spellbound 25 celebrating Spellbound Contemporary Ballet’s silver anniversary.
 The company was founded in 1994 by choreographer Mauro Astolfi and Valentina Marini, and Astolfi has contributed some marvellous pieces to the company’s repertoire over the years.
 Strangely, Wonder bazaar, which was the last work in the programme, and the longest work of the evening, was the weakest and a little repetitive.
 However, the dancers were precise and expressive, everything surrounding them was detailed, and occasionally there were some fascinating moments.
-It looked like a 1950s sci-fi film with a dangling tube which seemed to aliment the aliens like an umbilical cord and a giant computerised device with Dr Who lights was pushed around the stage.
+It looked like a 1950s sci-fi film with a dangling tube that seemed to aliment the aliens like an umbilical cord and a giant computerised device with Dr Who lights was pushed around the stage.
 Later, reading the programme, Astolfi says,

 Wonder bazaar is an outpost of a servant humanity assisted by outdated technology, a cheap emporium where you can try to repair the damage of a life you cannot understand and control.